jcarr132/portfolio-site/content/projects/bci_authenticator.md

 feedback, but at this stage we began running into significant problems with the reliability and usability of the Emotiv BCI headset.
 We were unable to get Emotiv's mental command classifier to reliably distinguish between the four commands that were required for the two-dimensional grid drawing task.
+In fact, I found that it was nearly impossible for the Emotiv system to reliably distinguish between two trained commands, even after several hours of training.

 {{< figure
   src="/img/thesis/epoc_insight_comparison.png"